sparsetech/translit-scala/README.md

 Please refer to [Romanisation of Ukrainian](http://en.wikipedia.org/wiki/Romanization_of_Ukrainian) for more information.

 *National 2010* is the most recent standard and the one implemented by translit-scala.
-It requires to drop soft signs and apostrophes which make the conversion irreversible.
+As an extension, soft signs and apostrophes are restored.
+However, the standard requires to drop soft signs and apostrophes which makes the conversion irreversible.
+To comply with National 2010, you can set `apostrophes` to `false`.

 ### Credits
 The rules and examples were adapted from the following libraries: